Published: September 2, 2021 | Updated: September 8, 2021 | Posted by: Moneymax | Personal Loan

 A secured loan is generally backed by an asset, or “collateral.”
 It includes a clause that the lending facility or bank can repossess the asset in question should you fail to pay back the loan on time.
 Home loans and car loans are common examples of secured loans.

-When you default on a secured loan, you will not only lose the asset that you put up as collateral, but you may also end up paying more money than originally stipulated in the loan.
-If the asset is not enough to cover the loan amount, you will be liable for the remaining amount.
+Here’s another stressful part: when you default on a secured loan, you’ll not only lose the asset that you put up as collateral.
+You may also end up paying more money than originally stipulated in the loan.
+If the asset is not enough to cover the loan amount, you’ll be liable for the remaining amount.

-Unsecured loans, on the other hand, do not require a collateral.
+Unsecured loans, on the other hand, don’t require collateral.
 Common examples of unsecured loans are personal loans, student loans, and salary loans, including the ones provided by the Social Security System or SSS.

 As compared to secured loans, unsecured loans have smaller loanable amounts, as there are no assets to be seized.
-Credit cards are also an example of an unsecured loan.
+Credit cards are also an example of a no collateral loan in the Philippines.

 The following are just some of the different kinds of unsecured loans in the Philippines: